-Hello!
-My name is Elliott and I am a data-driven journalist and writer living in Washington, DC.
+Elliott Morris is a data-driven journalist and author living in Washington, DC.

-I am the author of STRENGTH IN NUMBERS: How Polls Work and Why We Need Them, which was published in 2022 by W. W. Norton.
-Read more and order a copy here!
+Elliott is the author of STRENGTH IN NUMBERS: How Polls Work and Why We Need Them, a book about public opinion polling and democracy which was published in 2022 by W. W. Norton.
+Read more about the book or buy it now!.

-I am also the Editorial Director of Data Analytics at ABC News, where I develop polling aggregation and election-forecasting models (both pre-election and for election night) and manage the research and data visualization teams for ABC’s 538.
+Elliott was most recently the Editorial Director of Data Analytics at ABC News, where he developed polling aggregation and election-forecasting models and managed the research and data visualization teams for ABC’s data-journalism website FiveThirtyEight/538.
+He was a regular guest on the network’s broadcast and streaming news programs providing political analysis on notable events and upcoming elections.

 Book